 Diseases like Kennel Cough, Canine Flu and the deadly Parvovirus can be unknowingly carried on the hands, clothing and shoes of anyone and everyone.
 Each of these diseases have an incubation period of 3 to 10 days.
 A visitor today could result in a pregnant but vaccinated Dam being asymptomatic for a strain of Parvo but whelping a litter 10 days later with Cardiac Parvo who will all die within 48 hours of becoming symptomatic.
 Or a visitor tomorrow could result in a six week old litter contracting the non-Cardiac version and all die within 48 hours or have compromised health throughout their lifetime if they survive.

-We totally understand that you may have read that only "bad breeders" restrict visitation; but the truth is that all good breeders understand the need for biosecurity if they take the health and safety of their dogs seriously.
-Large breeders who keep their dogs in concrete kennels/runs and have sidewalks that any visitors must walk to view (but not touch) their dogs can afford to take chances that breeders who don't own "a facility" but allow their dogs to live in the home and play in the whole of the property, cannot.
+Larger breeders who keep their dogs in concrete kennel/runs and have sidewalks that any visitors must walk to view (but not touch!) their dogs can afford to take chances that smaller breeders cannot.
+We don't own a "facility" and our dogs live in our home and play in the whole of the property.